-As Programme Director for measurement and surveys, Polly is responsible for setting up and leading a coordinated platform for the measurement of diet, anthropometry, physical activity and nutritional biomarkers.
-She leads the Dietary Assessment platform.
-Funded through the NIHR Cambridge Biomedical Research Centre, the overall purpose of this programme is to connect developments and innovations in measurement to routine research delivery and application, and to provide expertise and capacity in these specialist areas, supporting multiple groups working in the UK and internationally.
+As Programme Director for measurement and surveys, Polly oversees a coordinated platform for the measurement of diet, anthropometry, physical activity and nutritional biomarkers.
+The overall purpose of the Nutrition Measurement Platform is to connect developments and innovations in measurement to routine research delivery and application, and to provide expertise and capacity in these specialist areas, supporting multiple groups working in the UK and internationally.

 Background and experience